 Shagufta Kausar and Shafqat Emmanuel, a Pakistani married couple in their 30s, were sentenced to death for blasphemy in April 2014 after Shagufta allegedly sent blasphemous text messages to a local cleric and a lawyer.

 Shafqat is paralysed from the waist down, having fractured his spine in an accident in 2004.
 He has spent months in hospital because of extremely painful bedsores all over his body.
 Shagufta and Shafqat lived with their children in a church compound in Gojra, Punjab Province, and she supported the family by working as a cleaner.
-They are being held in different prisons about 250 km apart and have not seen each other since 2014: Shafqat is in Faisalabad District Jail, while Shagufta is in Multan Jail, where Asia Bibi was imprisoned.
-Both are reported to be suffering from depression.
+They are being held in different prisons about 250 km apart and have not seen each other since 2014: Shafqat is in Faisalabad District Jail, while Shagufta is in Multan Jail, where Asia Bibi was imprisoned – during the last phase of Asia’s detention, they were cell neighbours.
+Shagufta and Shafqat are both reported to be suffering from depression.
 Their four children, who are being cared for by their paternal aunt, are unable to visit for safety reasons.

 The case began in June 2013, when Muslim cleric Muhammad Hussain said he was leading prayers at a Gojra mosque when he received a blasphemous text from a phone allegedly registered in Shagufta’s name.
 He said he showed the text to other clerics and then approached his lawyer.
 He and the lawyer claimed they both received further inflammatory messages, written in English.